A student will be denied unsupervised registration if a hold has been placed on that student’s records. Holds include (but are not limited to):

 Students wishing to “audit” classes must obtain written permission.

 Financial Aid monies are not available for audited classes nor can audited classes be used toward “Satisfactory Academic Progress” (SAP).

 Course Audit forms are held and processed on the last day of registration each quarter (Friday of Week 1).
 Auditing placement is based upon seating availability.
 Proper paperwork obtained complete and submitted before the quarter begins.
 Students should attend planned classes while waiting for the paperwork to be processed.
 Accepted students’ names should appear on the official class roster of the courses audited.
 The courses being audited should also appear on the student’s approved schedule of courses.

 No degree credit is granted for courses scheduled on an auditing basis, and students are not permitted to change to or from an auditing status except through the regular procedures for schedule change.
 The grade for auditing is AU (Audited).
 The grade of AU will have no effect upon the student’s grade point average, and students will not be permitted to have the audit grade changed at any future date.

 Full-time UG students may audit a course in addition to their 20-hour limit, and dual degree DC students may audit a course in addition to their 31 hours.
 Auditing is available to students, staff and faculty as well as interested persons from the general public.
-Students who audit an entire course will be charged $100.00 per course or students who audit portions of a course(s) will be charged $100.00, in units, per 30 course hours.
+Students who audit a course will be charged $100.00 per course.